 - Searching as Strategic Exploration

-The following resources are provided to help you and your students navigate the increasingly complex and ever-expanding world of information:
+The following resources are provided to help you and your students navigate the increasingly complex and ever-changing information landscape:

-The Library provides a tutorial for you to upload into your Canvas course sites on evaluation information.
-Liaison librarians are also available to discuss using information effectively with your students in a library instruction session.
+All students are taught the ACCORD model of source evaluation in the EN 101 composition course and this model is reinforced throughout their career at MU.
+The library provides a tutorial for you to upload into your Canvas course on information evaluation.
+Library liaisons are available to discuss using information effectively with your students in information literacy instruction sessions.